llm-security-research/malicious-prompts/README.md

 ## Misc

-- [] Find a name for the "siamese network embeddings"
 - [X] Find a name for the model family
     - Maleficent models
-    - [X] Find name for datasets generated
+- [X] Find name for generated datasets
     - Maleficent dataset
 - [] Find a name for the final model